 Conditions I work with:

-Seth Oberst joined One on One Physical Therapy in 2015 after practicing in Greenville, South Carolina.
+Seth Oberst joined Atlanta PT in 2015 after practicing in Greenville, South Carolina.
 Seth received his Doctor of Physical Therapy degree from Ohio University and has undergone extensive post-graduate training through an APTA-credentialed residency culminating in board certification in Sports Physical Therapy.